serbanb17/VacationHireInc/readme.md

 To add a new product for rent, implement the model class that will represent the entity by inheriting BaseModel class.
 Then add a DbSet of the new entity in AppDbContext, a new configuration class and, optionally, an initializer.
 Configuration and initialization should then be called by OnModelCreating in AppDbContext.
 Now you can create a new migration and update the database.
-Next, create a new controller for the entity with CRUD operation + other specific action methods.
+Next, create new logic class in BusinessLayer controller in WebApi for the entity with CRUD operation + other specific action methods.
 Use the existing code as reference.

 ## Example Flow